 Strange Cargo – Art for the people!

 Strange Cargo is a name synonymous with public art events in Folkestone.
 It was set up in 1995 as an experiment.
-If it would last 2 years, it would have worked.
 25 years later, Director Brigette Orasinski is still thinking of new ideas to bring art to Folkestone.

 “Folkestone has always been a cultural place, it’s easy to forget that with all that’s going on now.
 We’ve always had a good gallery, artists and creative people living here.
 However, there wasn’t much aimed at people.
 Our core ethos at Strange Cargo is to involve people.
 We are always looking for that way to feel that art is part of our lives in a real and meaningful way.
 All of our work is about getting people to be a part of the art we create.”

 “We find grants and funding for all of our work, so that people don’t have to buy a ticket.
 If you’re not involved in the arts already, you’re never going to get involved if you have to pay for it.
 So that’s how we make it accessible.
 We’re always looking for interesting ways to bring people to an art event and take them on that journey, where it doesn’t cost them anything.”